CharmaineLouise Books — New Subscribers Sneak Peek!

-The Latest Trilogy in STEELE International, Inc. A Billionaires Romance Series:
+The First Trilogy in STEELE International, Inc. - Jackson Corporation A Billionaires Romance Series Crossover:

-Read on for your New Subscriber Sneak Peek of the prologue for Capture My Desires Malcolm & Starr Part I. The Rebel Alpha Dom Billionaire meets his free-spirited Independent Woman-cum-sub in the start of their sizzling romance trilogy.
+Read on for your New Subscriber Sneak Peek of the prologue for Tempt My Desires Lachlan & Haley Part I. The Alpha Dom Billionaire and his best friend's kid sister fight temptation in the start of their sizzling off-limits romance trilogy.
 Click here to order your copy today from Amazon.

 Enjoy! xoxo Charmaine Louise

 Haley — 16